After Seahawks’ Jamal Adams injures left shoulder, Pete Carroll says ‘we’ll see’ if Adams plays vs. Rams

 He missed all of October with a groin injury.

 Adams was named to the Pro Bowl in his first season with the Seahawks.
-He leads the team with 9½ sacks, an NFL single-season record for a defensive back.
+He leads the team with 9½ sacks, an NFL season record for a defensive back.

 Adams had eight tackles and one pass breakup in the Seahawks’ 20-9 victory over the Rams last week in Seattle.
 That win clinched the NFC West for the Seahawks, and Adams was particularly fired up for the chance to play in the postseason for the first time in his career.